Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Related Work

 \subsection{Black-box Optimization}

 Nowadays, large language models provide services as commercial APIs deployed in the cloud, such as OpenAI's GPT-3~\citep{NEURIPS2020_1457c0d6} and ChatGPT\footnote{\url{https://openai.com/blog/chatgpt/}}.
 It usually accepts query inputs and outputs the predictions with a web interface.
 Their model parameters and gradients are not accessible, causing difficulties in optimization with gradients.
 Previous research on black-box optimization mainly focuses on score-based black-box adversarial attack~\citep{ilyas2018black, ilyas2018prior, huang2019black, ACFH2020square, cheng2019improving}.
-Most recently, black-box prompt learning~\citep{diao2022black,sun2022black,prasad2022grips} is introduced, aiming to optimize the prompts without accessing gradients, but their models suffer from limited reasoning abilities.
+Most recently, black-box prompt learning~\citep{diao2022black,sun2022black,prasad2022grips} is introduced, aiming to optimize the prompts without accessing gradients, but their models suffer from limited reasoning abilities and are limited to zero-shot settings with classification task.